vegaprotocol/specs/specs/0038-liquidity-provision-order-type.md

 ## Amending the LP order:

-Liquidity providers are always allowed to amend their shape generated orders by submitting a new liquidity provider order with a set of revised order shapes (see [market making mechanics spec](./0044-lp-mechanics.md)).
+Liquidity providers are always allowed to amend their shape generated orders by submitting a new liquidity provider order with a set of revised order shapes (see [Liquidity Provisioning mechanics](./0044-lp-mechanics.md)).
 They are not able to amend orders using "normal" amend orders.

 No cancellation of orders other than by lowering commitment as per [[Liquidity Provisioning mechanics spec](./0044-lp-mechanics.md).